pwr-Solaar/Solaar/docs/usage.md

 Gesture params			 | Modify parameters for gestures

 HID++ events are mostly not processed by Linux input drivers.
-Settings that involve sending HID++ events exist so that they can be turned off under Linux.
+Settings that involve sending HID++ events exist so that these events can be processed by Solaar rules instead of by Linux.

 Different Logitech devices may implement the same functionality in different ways, thus the different settings that do the same thing.